Villiger at St Josephs University

 Policy

 1. The role of the ballot must be stable and predictable and lead to research-based clash.
 The aff must endorse a topical action by the government.
-For all of the flaws in the structure of debate and the debate community, this is the only way to have a productive debate.
 You cannot create a role of the ballot based on the thing you want to talk about if that thing is not part of the topic; you cannot create a role of the ballot where your opponent is forced to defend that racism is good or that racism does not exist; you cannot create a role of the ballot where the winner is determined by performance, not argumentation.
 And, to be fair to the aff, the neg cannot create a role of the ballot where aff loses because they talked about the topic and not about something else.

 2. I am a policymaker at heart.
 I want to evaluate the cost/benefit of plan passage vs. status quo/CP/alt.
 Discourse certainly matters, but a) I'm biased on a framework question to using fiat or at least weighing the 1AC as an advocacy of a policy, and b) a discursive link had better be a real significant choice of the affirmative with real implications if that's all you are going for.
 "Using the word exploration is imperialist" isn't going to get very far with me.
 Links of omission are not links.

-I can shift to other paradigms, however, I have never been able to get into abstract philosophy, especially at the speed of a policy round.
 I understand how critical arguments work and enjoy them when grounded in the topic/aff, and when the alternative would do something.
-Just as the plan must defend a change in the status quo, so must the alt - otherwise you've got a non-unique philosophical disad.
+Just as the plan must defend a change in the status quo, so must the alt.

 3. Fairness matters.
 I believe that the policymaking paradigm only makes sense in a world where each side has a fair chance at winning the debate, so I will happily look to procedural/T/theory arguments before resolving the substantive debate.
 I will not evaluate an RVI or that some moral/kritikal impact "outweighs" the T debate.
 I will listen to any other aff reason not to vote on T.